nilscox/cah/README.md

 ```

 - id: The question's id
+- type: `"fill"` if the question contain at least one blank else `"question"`
 - text: The actual question, with blanks filled with `...` (if any)
 - split: The question's text, as an array
 - nb_choices: The number of choices that fits the question